 BIM46351 - Specific deductions: pre-trading expenditure: scope

-ICTA88/S401 provides relief in respect of certain expenditure of a revenue nature incurred for the purposes of a trade, profession or vocation before it is commenced.
+The above legislation provides relief in respect of certain expenditure of a revenue nature incurred for the purposes of a trade, profession or vocation before it is commenced.

-The relief extends only to expenditure incurred on or after 1 April 1980 which:
+The relief extends only to expenditure which:

 • is not allowable as a deduction in computing the profits of the trade, profession or vocation but would have been so allowable if incurred after the trade had commenced.